memcachier/docs/heroku/memcachier.md

 Couchbase](http://addons.heroku.com/memcache), the only change you'll need to make is to your environment variables.

+Most memcache client look for the environment variables, `MEMCACHE_SERVERS`, `MEMCACHE_USERNAME` and `MEMCACHE_PASSWORD` for their configuration.
+If these environment variables aren't set, clients generally default to connecting to `127.0.0.1:11211` (i.e., localhost).

+The deprecated Couchbase Memcache add-on set the `MEMCACHE_*` variables for your app.
+The MemCachier add-on however sets the `MEMCACHIER_*` environment variables.
+So you'll need to translate them across.

-If you're using Ruby/Rails, install the `memcachier` gem.
+If you're using Ruby/Rails, then simply install the `memcachier` gem which does this.
 Add the following to your `Gemfile`:

     :::ruby
     gem 'memcachier'